Neo-Assyrian Empire Map

 King Shalmaneser V (727 - 722 B.C.)

-Shalmaneser initially came up against Israel and forced its king, Hoshea (732 to 723), to pay him taxes (2Kings 17:1 - 3).
-The Neo-Assyrian king then "found treachery in Hoshea" (verse 4) and launched a three-year campaign against the capital city of Samaria beginning in 725.
+The Assyrian Shalmaneser initially came up against Israel and forced its king, Hoshea (732 to 723), to pay him taxes (2Kings 17:1 - 3).
+The king then "found treachery in Hoshea" and launched a three-year campaign against the capital city of Samaria beginning in 725.

-Although King Sargon II (722 to 705) claimed to have taken Israel's capital, evidence suggests it was his predecessor, Shalmaneser V, who accomplished this task.
-In 723 B.C., he conquered Samaria and took the Israelites in the land as captives back to Assyria.
+It was Shalmaneser, not his successor King Sargon II (in spite of Sargon's claims), who attacked and took Israel's capital.
+In 723 B.C. he conquered Samaria and took the Israelites living in the land as captives back to Assyria.

 Sennacherib is the most Biblically famous of the Neo-Assyrian rulers.
 King Hezekiah of Judah, in 701 B.C., paid three hundred talents of silver and thirty talents of gold to the king, who was battling the nearby city of Lachish, not to further invade the kingdom (2Kings 18:13 - 16).